 Think of backlinks as votes of confidence – the more you can get from authoritative websites, the more your web page appears reliable and credible to search engine bots.
 And don’t forget to build links at the page level.

-But with my method, I created over 6,000 backlinks (6,278 to be precise), within 6 months, and you can get even more.
+You can earn, buy or create backlinks, though earning can take time, and buying can cause trouble.
+But with my method, I created 6,278 within 6 months, and you can get even more.

 And then, when people search for ‘travel in Dubai‘ or maybe ‘digital marketing agencies,’ your company will appear like this: